neustackapp/docs/introduction.md

 Optional:
-- Logging - You can opt-in to push your logs to our ELK stack or have the logs configured to push to your ELK, Splunk or any other logging service.
+- Logging - You can opt-in to push your logs to our ELK stack or have the logs configured to push to your ELK, Splunk or any other logging service
+- Vulnerability Scan - You can opt-in to have your code scanned for vulnerabilities

 ## Contact & Support
 * Email: support@neustack.app